cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 Did some help text for the common fields - needs reformatting I think but basic idea works - test in Posts atm.

 In writing the help realized that the title of a photo is not actually displayed on the photo page - still happy with the current layout that doesn't put it bold or at the top - but the title should be present, so made an overload of the caption to include it.
-Interestly for general purpose use I ditched title in caption earlier - but for this specific case I think it makes sense.
+Interestingly for general purpose use I ditched title in caption earlier - but for this specific case I think it makes sense.

 A few CSS tweaks for PointlessWaymarks.com